How to spot phishing emails & other nonprofit cybersecurity threats

 Additional text in the domain could be a sign of a bad URL.
 For example, none of the domains below would lead you to the authentic fionta.com site.
 Instead, they could lead you to a cybercriminal’s site:

 Immediately leave any web page advising you to download browser, security, Java, Adobe, or other software updates.
 If you need to update software, go to the provider’s website.
 Better yet, change your browser and software settings to automatic updates.
-Software updates are extremely important because they contain security patches.
+Software updates are critical because they contain security patches.

 Be careful with pop-up boxes, especially the ones advising you to update or install software.
 Don’t click or use the links in pop-up boxes.
 Don’t provide information.
 Close the page.

 Never download free tools unless your IT department or consultant has approved their use.
 Many free tools come with unexpected extras.